 The Cascade Range is a major chain of mountains that begins in northern California, and runs through Oregon and Washington before crossing the border into Canada.
 Many of the peaks in the range are volcanoes, most long dormant, but some still active, part of the famous “Ring of Fire” that encircles the Pacific Ocean.
 The Cascades are a broad upheaval of earth and volcanic rock that divides the Pacific Northwest up the middle, encompassing some of our country’s most beautiful forests, and many iconic mountain peaks.
 One of those, Mount Mazama, blew its top in a massive eruption some 7,700 years ago, an event that has been told and retold in the ancestral legends of the people who occupied these lands in antiquity; legends that are confirmed by the geological record.
 After that eruption, the volcano’s caldera collapsed, and over the ensuing millenia, the crater filled with rainwater and snow melt, creating one of the world’s most extraordinary lakes.

-The Cascades, Mt.
-Mazama, and Crater Lake, all part of the chain of volcanoes surrounding the Pacific Ocean, known as the “Ring of Fire.”
+Mt.
+Mazama, and Crater Lake are part of the chain of volcanoes surrounding the Pacific Ocean, known as the “Ring of Fire.”

 The caldera itelf is 2,148 feet deep.
 It’s filled with water to a maximum depth of 1,949 feet and a mean average depth of 1,148 feet, which makes it the deepest lake in the Western Hemisphere, and the third deepest on the planet.
 There are no rivers or streams flowing into or out of the crater; ALL of the water is from precipitation.
 More fresh water comes in than what’s lost through evaporation, but there’s just enough seepage through the upper layers of rock to maintain a near constant water level.
 The lake is entirely free of sediment, algae, and environmental pollutants.
 It’s said that the water is the purest in the world, and the legendary clarity is one of several factors influencing the dramatic blue color.
 Water that’s so pure as this reflects only the blue spectrum of light, absorbing all the other colors, an effect that’s amplified even more by the depth and the cold temperature of the water.
 The lake has a surface area of 20.6 square miles, that whole expanse reflecting nothing but blue, a Royal Blue more intense than any natural color you’ll ever see.